wavefrontHQ/docs/pages/doc/tracing_integrations.md

 </table>

-**Note:** The proxy preserves any tags that you assigned through your distributed tracing system.
+The proxy preserves any tags that you assigned through your distributed tracing system.
 You can explicitly instrument your code to add an `application` tag with a preferred application name.

+**Note:** Wavefront doesn’t allow span tags with empty values.
+We will drop span tags with empty values for Jaeger and Zipkin integrations.

 ### Auto-Derived RED Metrics

-When you use a tracing-system integration, Wavefront automatically derives RED metrics from the spans that are sent from the instrumented application services.
+For spans sent from the instrumented application services, Wavefront automatically provides the corresponding span RED metrics and trace RED metrics.
 RED metrics are measures of the request Rate, Errors, and Duration that are obtained from the reported spans.
 These metrics are key indicators of the health of your services, and you can use them as context to help you discover problem traces.

 Wavefront stores the RED metrics along with the spans they are based on.
 For more details, see [RED Metrics Derived From Spans](trace_data_details.html#red-metrics-derived-from-spans).

 **Note:** The level of detail for the RED metrics is affected by any sampling that is done by your 3rd party distributed tracing system.
 See [Trace Sampling and RED Metrics from an Integration](#trace-sampling-and-red-metrics-from-an-integration), below.

+### Custom Tags for RED Metrics

+Starting with Wavefront proxy version 4.38, you can include custom tags for RED metrics.
+Specify the keys you want to use in the proxy configuration file:

+Add

+   `traceDerivedCustomTagKeys=<comma-separated-custom-tag-keys>`

+to

+   `/etc/wavefront/wavefront-proxy/wavefront.conf`.

+Wavefront generates point tags for the specified keys at the proxy.

+### Custom Application Names

+Starting with Wavefront proxy version 4.38, you can set up custom application names for Jaeger and Zipkin.
+The process differs depending on your source, as follows.

+#### Custom Application Names for Jaeger

+You can specify custom application names at the level you need, like this:

+- **Span-level tag**: Add tag `application` to all spans
+- **Process-level tag**: Add tag `application` as Jaeger tracer tag, that is, a [process tag](https://www.jaegertracing.io/docs/1.12/client-features/)
+- **Proxy-level tag**: Add `traceJaegerApplicationName=<application-name>` in the proxy configuration at `/etc/wavefront/wavefront-proxy/wavefront.conf`.
+See [Proxy Configuration Paths](proxies_configuring.html#paths) for details on the config file location.

+The order of precedence is span level > process level > proxy level.

+#### Custom Application Names for Zipkin

+You can specify custom application names at the level you need, like this:

+- **Span-level tag**: Add tag `application` to all spans.
+- **Proxy-level tag**: Add `traceZipkinApplicationName=<application-name>` in the proxy configuration at `/etc/wavefront/wavefront-proxy/wavefront.conf`.
+See [Proxy Configuration Paths](proxies_configuring.html#paths) for details on the config file location.

+The order of precedence is span level > proxy level.

 ## Visualizing Trace Data from an Integration

 You view trace data from an integration using [Wavefront charts and queries](tracing_ui_overview.html).

 If you want context for identifying problem traces, you can start by viewing the [auto-derived RED metrics](#auto-derived-red-metrics):

 1. Select **Applications > Inventory** in the task bar, and find the application (by default, `Jaeger` or `Zipkin`).
 2. Click on the service whose auto-derived RED metrics you want to see.
 3. Select an operation from one of the charts to examine the traces for that operation. <!---by following the steps in _[[Link to subsection of Tracing a Hotspot Across Services page]]_.--->

 If you want to view trace data directly, you can start by submitting [a trace query](trace_data_query.html):
 1. Select **Applications > Traces** in the task bar.
 2. In the Traces browser, [submit a trace query](trace_data_query.html) by selecting the filters that describe the spans of interest.
 At a minimum, you must select the application (by default, `Jaeger` or `Zipkin`) from the Operation menu.

 ## Trace Sampling and RED Metrics from an Integration